mikavilpas/yazi.nvim/README.md

   <img src="https://dotfyle.com/plugins/mikavilpas/yazi.nvim/shield?style=flat-square" alt="shield image for plugin usage" />
 </a>

 Yazi is a blazing fast file manager for the terminal.
-This plugin allows you to open yazi in a floating window in neovim.
+This plugin allows you to open yazi in a floating window in Neovim.

 <https://github.com/mikavilpas/yazi.nvim/assets/300791/c7ff98ee-54d6-4ad0-9318-903e4b674f84>